 2620 Hanscombe Pt.
 Rd., Johns Island, SC 29455

 Legare Farms boasts over three hundred years of crops on its farms, making it a natural destination for fans of harvest season.
 Their pumpkin patch is open to the public only during the weekends in October, so be sure to plan your visit accordingly.
-While entering the farm, accessing the playground, and visiting the barnyard are all free, you’ll need to purchase tickets if you want to participate in certain activities.
+Gate admission is $5 per car or free with this downloadable coupon.

-Kids are guaranteed to want to bring home a scarecrow-making kit ($12) or to get in line for a ride on one of the horses ($4).
+Kids are guaranteed to want to bring home a scarecrow-making kit ($12) or to get in line for a ride on one of the horses ($5).
 Have little ones that aren’t ready for a horse ride?
-Sign them up for a hayride ($3) where they can feed the cows.
-The pumpkin patch is open weekends in October.
+Sign them up for a hayride ($4) where they can feed the cows.
+It's only $1 to shoot from the epic “corn cannon” and Legare Farms also has a gem mine where visitors can pan for treasure for $10 per bucket.

 Columbia Pumpkin Patch